MP-Web Compliance Threshold Rules Advanced setup

 Source Filter

-Allows you to filter out Sources that may have been part of an existing Compliance but aren’t needed for the specific Threshold Rule.
+It allows you to filter out sources that may have been part of an existing compliance but aren’t needed for the specific threshold rule.

 Sample Type Filter

-This can be used to make the Threshold Rule conditional to certain Sample Types.
+This can make the Threshold Rule conditional to certain Sample Types.

 Data Qualifiers

-This can be used to make the Threshold Rule conditional to certain Data Qualifiers.
+This can make the Threshold Rule conditional to certain Data Qualifiers.